Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 Start corosync with ``service corosync start``.
 In order to verify corosync is working correctly, run the following command::

-   [root@host-01 corosync]# corosync-objctl | grep members | grep ip
+   [root@host-01 corosync]# corosync-cmapctl | grep members | grep ip
    runtime.totem.pg.mrp.srp.members.-723640660.ip=r(0) ip(172.30.222.212)
    runtime.totem.pg.mrp.srp.members.-1042407764.ip=r(0) ip(172.30.222.193)

 This shows the 2 nodes that are member of the cluster.
 If you have more than 2 nodes, you should have more similar entries.
+Wit older version of corosync, the tool name is ``corosync-objctl``.
 If you don't have an output similar to the above, make sure iptables is not blocking udp port 5405 and inspect the content of ``/var/log/cluster/corosync.log`` for more information.

 The above corosync configuration file is minimalist, it can be expanded in many ways.
 For more information, ``man corosync.conf`` is your friend.